hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 The default is: `ETH`, `NET`, `WEB3`.

 !!!note
-    :construction: IBFT is not currently supported.
-Support for IBFT is in active development.
+    IBFT 2.0 is under development and will be available in v1.0.

 !!!tip
     The singular `--rpc-http-api` and plural `--rpc-http-apis` are available and are just two